Portfolio Expansion & Scaling

 Turn Expansion Into a System.

-Early growth can absorb variability.
+Early growth absorbs variability.
 Sustained growth requires documented structure.
-As site count increases, small inconsistencies compound.
-Execution gaps that were manageable at three locations become expensive at ten.
+As site count climbs, small inconsistencies compound — gaps that were manageable at three locations become expensive at ten.

 Scope Variability